thewtex/kitware-techlunch-docker/README.rst

-Docker: An Introduction for Research Software Engineers
+An Introduction Docker for Research Software Engineers
 =======================================================
 Kitware Tech Lunch
 ------------------